-ARTIST STATEMENT: My work is simultaneously political and personal, universal and intimate.
+ARTIST STATEMENT: My paintings are simultaneously political and personal, universal and intimate.
 It is often humorous and ironic, emotional, sometimes challenging, but always inviting.
 My work has been and always will be about "humanity," which is increasingly relevant, as we become more inured to and inundated with technology which often desensitizes us and distances us from human interaction.The work captures a glimpse of a provocative or emotionally charged moment, and as such is either situational or narrative.
-Something happened before the depicted scene and something will happen after, the painting being the key to both.
+Something happened before the depicted scene and something will happen after, the work being the key to both.

 I believe, like Kandinsky, that color and form have inherent expressive qualities.
 Like Matisse, I am interested in how color, pattern and form break down abstractly.
 This contradiction of expressive and formal qualities is fundamental to the work.
 I use line to convey movement and to reaffirm the linear aspect of the canvas.
 Some of the imagery is modeled to create the illusion of volume.
 Other areas are comprised of highly hued flat blocks of color.
-The painting works narratively and abstractly, and the canvas has an intrinsic balance of form and content.
-The images are often magnified and cropped, creating a scale that pulls the observer into the canvas so that he is grabbed by the immediacy of the image and then slowly absorbed into the experience of the narrative.
+The image works narratively and abstractly and has an intrinsic balance of form and content.